Spencer Gifts: History

-In 1999, Spencer's acquired Spirit Halloween, a seasonal retailer that was founded by Joseph Marver in 1983.
+In 1999, Spencer's acquired Spirit Halloween, a seasonal retailer founded by Joseph Marver in 1983.
 At that time, the business had 60 temporary locations.
 Spirit's stores are only open for the two months leading up to Halloween, though it maintains a website year-round.
 The stores are generally operated out of the spaces of recently vacated businesses.
 As of 2013, Spirit had over 1,000 locations, which comprised about half of Spencer's annual revenue of $250 million.

 In 2000, Spencer's expanded into the United Kingdom.
 The chain opened up to 14 stores in the United Kingdom before closing them sometime in the mid-2000s.

 In 2001, Vivendi acquired Universal Studios and rebranded the entire organization as Vivendi Universal Entertainment.
-Less than two years later, in 2003, GB Palladin, a joint venture between Gordon Brothers Group and Palladin Capital Group, acquired Spencer Gifts from Vivendi, around the same time that Vivendi was preparing to sell majority of the shares of Universal Studios to General Electric's NBC division.
+Less than two years later, in 2003, GB Palladin, a joint venture between Gordon Brothers Group and Palladin Capital Group, acquired Spencer Gifts from Vivendi, around the same time Vivendi was preparing to sell the majority of its shares of Universal Studios to General Electric's NBC division.
 As a result of the sale, Steven Silverstein became Spencer Gifts' CEO and also the CEO and president of Spirit Halloween.

-In the fall of 2004, Spencer's began redesigning its stores.
+In fall 2004, Spencer's began redesigning its stores.

-In 2006, Spencer's began its "Spirit of Children" program, which raises donations through its Spirit Halloween stores for, and hosts Halloween parties in, children's hospitals in Canada and the United States.
-Since 2007, the program has raised over $16 million for over 130 children's hospitals.
+In 2006, Spencer's began its "Spirit of Children" program, which raises donations through its Spirit Halloween stores and hosts Halloween parties in children's hospitals in Canada and the United States.
+Since 2007, the program has raised over $110 million for over 130 children's hospitals.